jordan-carson/AmazonKaggle-MLCapstone/capstone_proposal_template.md

 ### Evaluation Metrics

-The deep learning model will be trained
+The deep learning model will be evaluated using the function below, which is a way of combining precision and recall into a single score metric like F1, however recall is weighted higher than precision.
+But, more importantly, I will also implement a loss function (in particular a logloss function) that will be able to calibrate which deep learning model to pay more attention to when optimizing the labels recall.

 ![f2 score](f2.png)